SegusFaultise/ClimateRestApi/README.md

 # CLIMATE-REST-API
-An edcucational api for interfacing with sensor data from IOT devices using mongoDB and C#.
+An edcucational API for interfacing with sensor data from IOT devices using mongoDB and C#.

 # WHAT I LEARNED
 * mongoDB